Jimbly/LD45-somethinga-from-nothinga/README.md

 Start with: `npm start` (after running `npm i` once)

 TODO:
+  say "next level" if you've ever completed it start centered better modal on level complete
+    click anywhere to dismiss
+  bonus level if all completed
-  add 莫 (trad chin) and 無 (jp) to font remove 1-frame height mixup when switching levels - calculate or smoothly transition any way to fix antialiasing issue with Chrome? also zoom on width a bit?  start centered in larger board?
+  any way to fix antialiasing issue with Chrome? better vertical flow remove 1-frame height mixup when switching levels - calculate or smoothly transition also zoom on width a bit?  start centered in larger board?
   Art
     Separate fission/fusion/both pipes?